 Machinery Parts Company: Your aircraft will be rushing a needed part to a candy factory so that production can continue.

 Electronic Game Company: Your aircraft will be transporting the employees from one plant to another (across the country).

--Citrus Company Flight-
+Business Aviation in Action -Citrus Company Flight-